cs-24-sw-3-01/typst-documents/report/chapters/problem_domain_analysis.typ

 - *Team Deletion:* Triggered when a team is removed from the system.
 The system would need to disassociate employees from the deleted team.

 - *Employee Creation:* Triggered when a new employee is added to the system.
-This event would handle the setup of the employee’s profile, their department, and initial team assignments.
+This event would handle the setup of the employee’s profile, their department.

 - *Employee Profile Update:* Triggered when an employee updates their profile (e.g., changing their name, role, or department).
 This event keeps employee data current and accurate.